intershop/helm-charts/charts/iom/README_old.rst

 Changed default values of *image.tag* and *dbaccount.image.tag*
 ===============================================================

-Default value of IOM version (parameter *image.tag*) was changed to 4.3.0 and default value of dbaccount version (parameter *dbaccount.image.tag*) was updated to 1.6.0.
+The default value of the IOM version (parameter *image.tag*) was changed to 4.3.0 and the default value of the dbaccount version
+(parameter *dbaccount.image.tag*) was updated to 1.6.0.

 -------------